jrasmusson/ios-professional-course/Bankey/12-Networking/README.md

 - Playgrounds are nice because...
 - Note the use of `CodingKeys`.
-- Names are tricky - could have called this:
- - `ProfileViewModel` because used in the view
+- Let's call it `ProfileViewModel` because used in the view
- - `ProfileRequestModel` because it is also `Codeable`
+- Note however that it is `Codeable`
- - We will go with `ProfileModel` and hope the `Codeable` protocol is enough to tell readers this struct is JSON parsable.

 **Playground**